spawaskar-cora/cora-docs/docs/user-guide/org-users-projects.md

 In the API Keys tab the org administrator can configure the following for their organization

 1. Slack Webhook API URL, this is required to send messages via slack.
-2. Slack Channel, this is the channel that the orgnization slack messages will be sent to.
+2. Slack Channel, this is the channel that the organization slack messages will be sent to.
 3. Google Maps API Key, this is required to display project location information on a map.